If you want to run a faster foot race, here’s two tips on how to take a step in the right direction.

 Find a hill with a shallow grade, around 10-15%, preferably on a soft surface.
 100m should be plenty long enough.
 Slowly ease into running down the hill.
 Don’t land on your heels, land on your midfoot, with your feet directly underneath your hips.
 Lean forwards, down the hill.
 Pump your arms a little bit.
 As gravity pulls you down the hill, your legs will start to move faster than they are used to.
 This is what we want!
 It might feel like you are out of control – just focus on pumping your arms and keeping your feet underneath of your hips.
 Slowly decelerate at the bottom of the hill, walk to the top, and repeat 8-10 times.

-A 2006 study published by the Journal of Strength and Conditioning Research showed that short term plyometric exercise improved running economy in highly trained middle and long-distance runners.
+A 2006 study published by the Journal of Strength and Conditioning Research showed that short term plyometric exercise improved running economy in highly trained middle and long-distance runners jump to get fit the power of plyometrics.
 This is likely due to the fundamental basis behind lower-body plyometrics: performing powerful movements fast, and spending as little time on the ground as possible.
 By training the body to be light on it’s feet, you’ll spend less time on the ground and more time propelling yourself forwards.

 These are advanced!
 Make sure you are adequately warmed up, and able to handle this kind of force safely.